Order of Assassins: Hassan II and Rashid ad-Din Sinan

 The fourteen known assassinations during the reign of Kiya Muhammad was a far cry from the tally of his predecessors, representing a significant decline in the power of the Isma'ilis.
 This was exemplified by the governors of Mazandaran and of Rayy who were said to have built towers out of Isma'ili skulls.
-That was to change with the ascension in 1162 of Ḥasan ʿAlā Zikrihi's Salām, known as Hassan II, the first to be recognized as Imam.

 In the middle of Ramadan in 559 AH, Hassan II gathered his followers and announced to "jinn, men and angels" that the Hidden Imam had freed them "from the burden of the rules of Holy Law".
 With that, the assembled took part in a ritual violation of Sharia, a banquet with wine, in violation of the Ramadan fast, with their backs turned towards Medina.
 Observance of Islamic rites (fasting, salat prayer, etc.) was punishable by the utmost severity.
 (According to Shīʿa hadiths, when the Hidden Imam/mahdi reappears, "he will bring a new religion, a new book and a new law").

 Resistance was nonetheless deep, and Hasan was stabbed to death by his own brother-in-law.